For this article, we'll further elaborate on the ditch the degree movement with five additional reasons why people might choose to forgo college.

 Apprenticeships empower people by providing classroom training, real-world experience, and a livable wage.
 We believe the future of apprenticeships will be more synonymous with software developers and engineers than plumbers and machinist.
 Since we opened in 2006, we've been at the forefront of every leap toward the workforce renaissance of today.
 And while there's still a fight to be fought, the cogs are slowly beginning to turn.

-As highlighted in our article on top trends in tech apprenticeship, the next decade will bring even wider acceptance, increased education quality, and more opportunities to tech apprentice.
+As highlighted in our article on top trends in tech apprenticeship, the next decade will bring even wider acceptance, increased education quality, and more opportunities to tech apprentices.

 ANTIQUATED COLLEGE CURRICULUM